odayibas/CS443/README.md

 #### Remote Instruction

-* Regular time slots are also used for remote instructions.
+* Regular time slots are used for remote instructions.
 * Details for Zoom: https://web4.bilkent.edu.tr/zoom/
 * There is no any upfront arrangement for recording the Zoom sessions.
 Therefore, please continue to take regular notes like you did in the physical classroom environment.